serenity-is/docs/migration/README.md

 dotnet sergen restore
 ```

-Otherwise you might still be using old versions of Serenity and other third party scripts / css files.
+Otherwise you might still be using old versions of Serenity and other third-party script/stylesheet files.

-> Most of our premium packages uses Razor class library  / static web assets feature now, and the situation explained above should not apply to them.

 This also restores (or updates) TypeScript `.d.ts` to your `typings` directory from Serenity packages.